WahlNetwork/certified-kubernetes-administrator-cka-exam/objectives/objective1.md

 ### Snapshot the keyspace

-**Command**:

-`etcdctl snapshot save`
+Use `etcdctl snapshot save`.

-**Example**:

-The following command snapshots the keyspace served by \$ENDPOINT to the file snapshot.db:
+Snapshot the keyspace served by \$ENDPOINT to the file snapshot.db:

 `ETCDCTL_API=3 etcdctl --endpoints $ENDPOINT snapshot save snapshot.db`

 ### Restore from snapshot

+Use `etcdctl snapshot restore`.

-Restoring overwrites some snapshot metadata (specifically, the member ID and cluster ID); the member loses its former identity.
+> Note: Restoring overwrites some snapshot metadata (specifically, the member ID and cluster ID); the member loses its former identity.
+>

-Snapshot integrity is verified when restoring from a snapshot using an integrity hash created by `etcdctl snapshot save`, but not when restoring from a file copy.
+> Note: Snapshot integrity is verified when restoring from a snapshot using an integrity hash created by `etcdctl snapshot save`, but not when restoring from a file copy.

-**Command**:

-`etcdctl snapshot restore`

-**Example**:

-The following creates new etcd data directories (m1.etcd, m2.etcd, m3.etcd) for a three member cluster:
+Create new etcd data directories (m1.etcd, m2.etcd, m3.etcd) for a three member cluster:

 ```bash
 $ ETCDCTL_API=3 etcdctl snapshot restore snapshot.db \